Make Yourself at HomeiStockphoto

 Take a Shopping Field Trip

 Make a list of all the things you will need to turn your new place into a home.
 Take field trips to local stores and choose things that fit your personal taste.
-Don’t just focus on the practical things like silverware or a toilet brush.
+Don’t just focus on practical things like silverware or a toilet brush.
 With your budget in mind, buy plants, curtains, sheets and pictures to decorate your new home the way you like it.
-That way, you can give your new place your personal twist.
-You will realize how you slowly begin to feel like you belong.
+That way, you can give your new place a personal touch.

 Become an Explorer

-It may seem trivial in comparison to everything that has to be taken care of.
-But exploring your new home abroad is essential for really settling in.
+It may seem trivial in comparison to everything that has to be taken care of, but exploring your new home abroad is essential for really settling in.
 Buy a map of your new hometown and take little walks or simply drive around with your car.
-You will soon find shops and cafés in your neighborhood that sell the best pastries.
-You will learn where to buy the freshest produce or where the nicest park is.
+You will soon find shops and cafés in your neighborhood that you like and learn where to buy the freshest produce or where the nicest park is.

 Do not hesitate to ask for help or directions.
 That way you will quickly get in touch with the locals.
 Another way to do this is by doing volunteer work or attending local festivities.
-As soon as you start getting involved in your local community will not only enable to get to know your neighborhood in general, but this is also a perfect way to make first friends.
+Getting involved in your local community will not only enable to get to know your neighborhood in general, but this is also a perfect way to make first friends.
 Your new hometown surely has a lot to offer so go out and explore!